Charlesetc/charlesetc/_posts/2015-10-29-rust-lifetimes.markdown

 This is **insanely** impressive.
 With these small additions, Rust will now tell you if there is any chance of you having invalid data, even across threads.
-AND it will free all the memory safely!
+AND it will free all the memory safely.

 # Implementations

 There is one other place where a lifetime can be defined &mdash; Implementations.

-This is very similar to structs.
+It's very similar to structs.
 Each implementation is an implementation of a certain trait for a struct.
 So if the struct requires an explicit lifetime, you need to have one to give it.

 ## Wrong Example